AliTamoorDev/aliTamoorDev/README.md

 Here are some ideas to get you started:
 -->
-- ✨ I have 3 years of working experience in Software Development.
+- ✨ I have 3 years of working experience in Mobile App Development.
-- 🔭 I’m currently working on iOS + Android Projects.
+- 🔭 I’m currently working on Native iOS + Android Projects.
 - 🌱 I’m currently learning Native Android development using Java + Kotlin.
-- 👯 I’m looking to collaborate on native iOS and Android projects.
+- 👯 I’m looking to collaborate on iOS and Android projects.
 - 📫 Reach me: alitamoordev@gmail.com